priyankt3i/my-digital-garden/content/Reasearch In Progress/Multi-Horizon Ensemble-Based Framework for State-of-the-Art Stock Prediction.md

-# A Multi-Horizon, Ensemble-Based Framework for State-of-the-Art Stock Prediction

 ## The Modern Paradigm of Quantitative Forecasting: Horizons, Architectures, and Inherent Risks

 The pursuit of accurate stock market prediction is one of the most challenging and dynamic fields in computational finance.
 The complexity, non-stationarity, and inherent noise of financial time series render simplistic, one-size-fits-all approaches ineffective.
 A sophisticated and robust strategy must acknowledge that the nature of the prediction problem changes fundamentally with the time horizon.
 This report delineates a state-of-the-art framework for stock prediction, grounded in a horizon-driven methodology that selects and combines specialized models tailored to the distinct market phenomena that dominate different time scales.